Timeless1/KinomePro-DL/README.md

-# KinomeScan
+# KinomePro-DL
-Introduction to the use of the KinomeScan model http://10.10.82.191:8888/index
+Introduction to the use of the KinomePro-DL model http://10.10.82.191:8888/index

 ### 1.Overview